exploratory-testing-academy/todomvc-python-playwright/README.md

 Site with various implementations: https://todomvc.com

-Claims collection as titles of tests
+Claims collection as titles of tests at https://github.com/tastejs/todomvc/tree/master/tests

-´´´
+`
  No Todos
         ✓ should hide #main and #footer (201ms)
       New Todo